niekcandaele/feature-creep/Readme.md

 The tests!
 This folder contains some helper functions used during the tests.

 Inside the integration folder, you'll find scripts that simulate how a client might use the API.
 There are also tests for individual files, these live next to the files they're testing.

+## CI/CD

+Github Actions runs scripts for us on every commit.

+- Code is checked by a linter
+- Tests are ran
+- Docker images are built.
+If the pipeline runs on the master branch, these images are also pushed to the Github Container Registry
+- [Chromatic](https://www.chromatic.com/) is used for reviewing UI changes
+- On the master branch, Storybook is built and deployed to Github Pages

 ## Squad health checks